raja045/Network-Related-Projects/Create_An_Own_VPN_Server/Readme.md

 - AWS - EC2 Instance.

 # Project Setup
+Refer to this blog for detailed explanation STEP 1 and STEP 2.
+[BLOG LINK](https://nakamotosecurity.blogspot.com/2024/07/the-ultimate-guide-to-setting-up.html )
 ### STEP 1: Launch an EC2 Instance
 - Log in to AWS Management Console: Navigate to the EC2 Dashboard.
 - Create a New Instance: